usnistgov/pyPRISM/docs/index.rst

 liquid crystal forming polymers and nanocomposites.
-Using PRISM theory, one can calculate thermodynamic (e.g., second virial coefficients, Flory-Huggins :math:`\chi` interaction parameters, potentials of mean force) and structural (eg., pair correlation functions, structure factors) information for these macromolecular materials.
+Using PRISM theory, one can calculate thermodynamic (e.g., second virial coefficients, Flory-Huggins :math:`\chi` interaction parameters, potentials of mean force) and structural (e.g., pair correlation functions, structure factors) information for these macromolecular materials.
 See the :ref:`faqs` section for examples of systems and calculations that are available to PRISM theory.